parmarp8888/Phase-0_SOC-Analyst-PP/Day-2.md

 > The goal of this room was not to choose a job immediately, but to understand the responsibilities, skills, and purpose of different cybersecurity careers.
 <img width="653" height="653" alt="image" src="https://github.com/user-attachments/assets/8db5316b-27e0-4e8f-8061-b0c42e2c0554" />

+Why get a career in cyber:

+High Pay - jobs in security have [high starting salaries](https://tryhackme.com/resources/blog/cyber-security-salary-career-options)
+Exciting - work can include legally hacking systems or defending against cyber attacks Be in demand - there are over 3.5 million unfilled cyber positions
 ---

 ##